How to Secure Apache with Let’s Encrypt on Debian 12, 11, or 10

 Throughout this article, we delved into securing Apache with Let’s Encrypt SSL certificates on Debian 10, 11, and 12.
 We highlighted the significance of SSL certificates in ensuring secure communication between servers and clients.
 Beginning with installing Certbot, we explored how to obtain a free SSL certificate from Let’s Encrypt.
 We also discussed configuring Apache to leverage the SSL certificate, automating the renewal process through cron jobs, and fortifying security via Apache configuration.

-As a final recommendation, it is essential to regularly monitor the logs and keep the system current.
+As a final recommendation, monitoring the logs and keeping the system current regularly is essential.
 These practices will ensure that you are informed of potential issues and that your server is fortified against the latest security vulnerabilities.